geoscixyz/em/apps.rst

 2. Sign in to your microsoft account (or `Create One` if you do not already have an account)

-3. Create the new library.
-Select `Clone recursively` in order to import the required packages.
-Select Import
+3. Create the new library: Select Import

 4. Select :code:`index.ipynb` to view the notebook contents